 - Charges large amounts just prior to filing

-It is tempting to sell property to a friend or relative just prior to filing.
-But, if the sale is for the fair market value and the Debtor is paid the full value of the item, then, there is no problem.
+It may be tempting to sell the property to a friend or relative just prior to filing.
+If the sale is for the fair market value and the Debtor is paid the full value of the item, then, there is no problem.
 However, when the transfer is for less than fair market value, the transfer becomes a fraudulent transfer.
 Then, the Trustee may recover the property and sell it.
-Also, after the Debtor transfers the property, the Debtor no longer owns the property and it is not exempt.
+After the Debtor transfers the property, the Debtor no longer owns the property and it is not exempt.

 It is important to disclose any transfers and all your assets to the bankruptcy court and your attorney.
-Doing so enable your attorney to plan with you so that you recover or keep your property.
-Although it is tempting to not report, under report, hide, or transfer assets to family members, DO NOT DO THIS.
+Doing so enables your attorney to plan with you so you recover or keep property.
+AlHow to Keep Your Property When Filing Bankruptcy in Kentucky • Video(Opens in a new browser tab)though it is tempting to not report, under report, hide, or transfer assets to family members, DO NOT DO THIS.

-The Bankruptcy Court reaches back up to two years to undo these transfers if the Debtor does not receive full value for the property.
-Plus, hiding assets is a federal crime.
+The Trsutee can reach back up to two years to undo transfers if the Debtor does not receive full value for the property.
+Plus, hiding assets in bankruptcy is a federal crime.

-Keeping incomplete financial records may also prevent you from getting a discharge, especially if you are filing a bankruptcy involving a business.
+Keeping incomplete financial records may prevent you from getting a discharge, especially if you are filing a bankruptcy involving a business.
 The Bankruptcy Manual fully discusses bankruptcy fraud.
-Download your free copy here.
 Tell your attorney about all of your assets, and about any transfer of property worth over $600 within the last several years.
 We can help you plan your bankruptcy so that you keep as much of your property as possible.